drisDev8/Patient-Data-Case-Study-Project/README.md

 **Note:** Dataset has been cleaned and structured for analysis (e.g., standardizing format, creating demographic buckets).

 # 🎯Problem Statement
-Analyze the impact of demographics and admission types on healthcare costs and outcomes.
+Analyze the impact of Medical condition by demographics and Insurance Provider on healthcare costs and outcomes.

 # 📊Objectives & Analysis
 1️⃣ **Demographic Analysis of Medical Conditions**